WeblateOrg/weblate/docs/admin/config.rst

 MATOMO_SITE_ID
 --------------

-ID of a site in Matomo (formerly Piwik) you want to track it.
+ID of the site in Matomo (formerly Piwik) you want to use for tracking Weblate.

 .. note::